BACnet Stack

 BACnet Stack released files download

-You can get the latest BACnet protocol stack source code using the Subversion version control system.
-The main development branch is at: http://svn.code.sf.net/p/bacnet/code/trunk/bacnet-stack/.
+You can get the latest BACnet protocol stack source code using the Git version control system.
+The main development branch is at: https://sourceforge.net/p/bacnet/src/ci/master/tree/.
 This has the absolute latest code and features.
 Anyone doing development on the BACnet protocol stack should be using this branch.
-The stable release tags are at: http://svn.code.sf.net/p/bacnet/code/tags/ and the stable release branches are at: http://svn.code.sf.net/p/bacnet/code/branches/releases/.
+The stable release tags are at: https://sourceforge.net/p/bacnet/src/ref/master/tags/.
 This matches the released version downloadable through SourceForge.
 Anyone doing project development using the BACnet protocol stack should be using the tags branch and an appropriate version tag.
-The custom and vendor branches are at: http://svn.code.sf.net/p/bacnet/code/branches/.
-The JBennet branch includes a derivative project that is designed for a BACnet Client and includes segmentation.
+The custom and vendor branches are at: https://sourceforge.net/p/bacnet/src/ref/master/branches/.

 BACnet Developer Resources